 Clomifene, also known as clomiphene, is a medication used to treat infertility in women who do not ovulate.
 This includes those who have polycystic ovary syndrome.
 Use results in a greater chance of twins.
 It is taken by mouth once a day.

 Common side effects include pelvic pain and hot flushes.
 Other side effects can include changes in vision, vomiting, trouble sleeping, ovarian cancer, and seizures.
 It is not recommended in people with liver disease or who are pregnant.
 Clomifene is in the selective estrogen receptor modulator (SERM) family of medication.
-It works by causing the release of gonadotrophin by the hypothalamus.
+It works by causing the release of GnRH by the hypothalamus, and subsequently gonadotropin from the anterior pituitary.

 Clomifene was approved for medical use in the United States in 1967.
 It is on the World Health Organization's List of Essential Medicines, the most effective and safe medicines needed in a health system.
 It is available as a generic medication.
 The wholesale cost in the developing world is about 0.79 to 2.00 USD for a course of treatment.
 In the United States the wholesale cost of a course of treatment is 4.80 USD.
 Its introduction began the era of assisted reproductive technology.